simon-ecke/peakfinder/README.md

 # peakfinder
-script to calculate a nDSM, find tree tops, and run a marker-based watershed segmentation.
-The goal is to align tree tops with tree stem coordinates.
+script to calculate an nDSM, find tree tops, and run a marker-based watershed segmentation.
+The goal is to align tree tops with tree stem coordinates and extract uav-based tree heights from the nDSM.

 # Installation
 This package was developed and tested on Windows Server 2016 running python=3.9.